f4b6a3/uuid-creator/README.md

 You can create any strategy that implements the `ClockSequenceStrategy` in the case that none of the strategies are good for you.

-##### State file

-The state file is a simple file that keeps three key-value pairs: previous timestamp, previous node identifier and previous clock sequence.
-This file is read by the `DefaultClockSequenceStrategy` to decide what is the next clock sequence to use.

-The directory in which the file `uuidcreator.state` lies is configured by the system property `uuidcreator.state.directory` or environment variable `UUIDCREATOR_STATE_DIRECTORY`.
-This is one example of path for the state file in Linux systems: "/var/tmp/uuidcreator.state".

-Since the state file is disabled by default, it can be enabled by the system property `uuidcreator.state.enabled` or the environment variable `UUIDCREATOR_STATE_ENABLED`.

-The key-value pairs of the state file has effect in these factories: `TimeBasedUuidCreator`, `SequentialUuidCreator` and `DceSecurityUuidCreator`.
-The the other factories ignore the state file.

-Don't enable the state file if you want to use multiple instances of UUID generators in parallel.
-If you do it, all instances of UUID generators will use the same clock sequence.
-Just let the algorithm generate different clock sequences for each generator.

 #### Node identifier

 The node identifier is an IEEE 802 MAC address, usually the host machine address.
 But if no address is available or if the usage of MAC address is not desired, the standard allows the usage of a random generated value.
 In this library the default behavior is to use a random node identifier generated by a secure random generator.

 It's also possible to use a _preferred node identifier_ by setting a system property or environment variable.
 The system property is `uuidcreator.nodeid` and the environment variable is `UUIDCREATOR_NODEID`.
 All UUIDs created will use the value present in the property or variable.

-Other strategies are provided by this library if the default strategy is not desired: machine address strategy, host fingerprint strategy and random generator strategy.
-If you really need to identify the UUIDs with MAC address, just use the `HardwareAddressNodeIdentifierStrategy`.
-If you want to let this library to calculate a node identifier based on the host configuration, that is, a host fingerprint, use the `FingerprintNodeIdentifierStrategy`.
-Or if you feel comfortable with random node identifiers that are generated at every method invocation, use the `RandomNodeIdentifierStrategy`.

 You can also create your own strategy that implements the `NodeIdentifierStrategy`.